Memorials for MH17 victims as calls grow for justice

 Australian Paul Guard, who lost his parents Roger and Jill, made the journey to the Australian capital with nine other family members.

-"It will be a difficult day but hopefully a useful part of the healing process," he told reporters.
+"It will be a difficult day but hopefully a useful part of the healing process," he told reporters ahead of the service.

-Malaysian relatives also took part in a memorial service in Kuala Lumpur last week, as Friday is a feast day marking the end of Ramadan.
+Malaysian relatives also took part in an emotional memorial service in Kuala Lumpur last week, demanding justice and answers about who is responsible for the disaster.

 - Criminal probe -